+Although not actually a Locality of the Shire of Mundaring, Mundaring Weir is significant to the district and is located within the locality of Mundaring.
 Today only a handful of people live permanently at Mundaring Weir itself, but the name of the road leading to the hotel, Weir Village Road, passes what used to be a community hall, evidence that many more people had once lived there.
 They were mainly employed by the water supply authority.
 Forestry workers lived nearby in the Portagabra settlement.
 There were so many living in the settlements they could easily field a cricket team against one another.

 Image: Mundaring Weir 1970s.

 The logo for the Shire of Mundaring incorporates the wall across the Helena River, an indication of the significance of the decision to build a dam there to supply water to the goldfields.
 Two encampments sprung up as a result—one at the junction of the rail spur line to the dam site and the Eastern Railway that would become the townsite of Mundaring, and the second at the dam site itself.

 The reason for choosing this particular site for the storage reservoir for water destined for the arid goldfields nearly 600 km away, were summarised by Thomas Hodgson: